How to Avoid 8 Common Debt Settlement Pitfalls

 - Debt Settlement Pitfall #3: Underestimating How Long Debt Settlement Takes

-- Debt Settlement Pitfall #4: Worrying About Your Credit Score More Than Your Wallet
+- Debt Settlement Pitfall #4: Negative Impact on Your Credit Standing

 - Debt Settlement Pitfall #5: Going It Alone When You’re Stressed

-We all fall behind occasionally.
-If you find yourself owing more than you can pay back, you might be considering debt settlement, a debt relief strategy that could help you get your finances back on the right track.
-It has costs, though, and takes some time.
-Being aware of the fees and potential problems could help you decide whether debt settlement makes sense for you.
+If you’re considering debt settlement, a debt relief strategy that could help you get your finances back on the right track, we’ll walk you through the ins and outs.
+Knowing about the fees and potential problems could help you decide whether debt relief makes sense for you.

 Here are eight common debt settlement pitfalls to be aware of, and how to avoid them.